 A Brief History of Shipping Containers

-To learn why shipping containers are so important, we have to look at the history, and understand how a big steel box made such a big impact on international trade.
+To learn why shipping containers are so important, we have to look at shipping container history to understand how a big steel box made such a big impact on international trade.

 The idea of a steel container loaded with goods for easy transportation was thought up originally by an American man named Malcolm McLean.
 McLean was the owner of a trucking business in the United States of America, who after purchasing a steamship company wanted an easy method to transport goods from the truck to the ship.